 You’re running a successful start-up that hosts popular coding events.
-Everybody wants to be added to your mailing list so that they can be informed when the latest event is running.
+Everybody wants to be added as subscribers to your mailing list so that they can be informed when the latest event is running.
 You’re being bombarded with requests and canâ€™t cope because you never have time to add individuals to your mailing list in MailChimp.
 You wish they could add themselves to the mailing list!
 It sounds ridiculous; however, this is possible with App Connect.
 By using Slack’s New Message action you can create a new flow so that every time a potential attendee writes

 If you have already connected Slack and MailChimp to App Connect, the steps to create and test the integration flow in this tutorial should take only a few minutes.